-The Chatham Housing Authority shall have a comprehensive program for maintenance of life safety systems to ensure that they will be fully functional in the case of an emergency.
+The Norwood Housing Authority shall have a comprehensive program for maintenance of life safety systems to ensure that they will be fully functional in the case of an emergency.
 The Maintenance Supervisor shall be responsible for the development and implementation of a schedule that includes the inspection, servicing and testing of this equipment.
 The equipment to be included in the plan includes the following:

 - 1. Fire alarms and fire alarm systems

 - 2. Fire extinguishers

-- 3. Emergency generators
+- 3. Emergency lighting

-- 4. Emergency lighting
+- 4. Smoke detectors

-- 5. Smoke detectors
+- 5. Sprinkler systems

-- 6. Sprinkler systems
+- 6. Emergency generators (if installed in future)

 The plan will include the required testing and servicing as required by manufacturer's recommendations.
-It will also include a determination of the most reliable and cost-effective way to perform the work including the decision to hire a contractor.
+It will also include a determination of the most reliable and cost effective way to perform the work including the decision to hire a contractor.